 Microblading Eyebrows - What you Need to Know

 More than likely, you have been calling around and are here because either you haven't found someone to answer all your questions, and/or are not confident with the answers.
 I have been providing permanent makeup services to clients since 2002 and have been providing microblading since it was introduced to the United States a few years ago.
 I am very, very passionate about permanent makeup and microblading so I want to help educate as many people as possible about microblading to hopefully help them avoid many of the nightmare experiences I've seen from other permanent makeup & microblading salons around the country.
 This is your skin, your face, you need to take it very seriously.

 What is Microblading?

 Semi-permanent makeup, microblading, eye embroidery, micro pigmentation, 3D eyebrows: these are all the same things.
 Microblading is really not that confusing as long as you get the right information.
-Microblading is a techniqe in tattooing where little cuts are made and color is implanted.
-These cuts are not as deep as traditional tattoos therefor they usually do not last as long.
+Microblading is a technique in tattooing where little cuts are made and the color is implanted.
+These cuts are not as deep as traditional tattoos therefore they usually do not last as long.
 It is also very important that you understand that there are two types of permanent makeup pigments:

 1. Permanent makeup pigments designed for permanent makeup

 2. Traditional body art (tattoo) pigments

 Make sure you ask your microblading artist what type of pigment they use.
 NEVER, NEVER, NEVER let anyone use traditional tattoo pigments on your face.
 Regardless of price, don't do it!